Josiah-Moltz/sort-o_Balloons/README.md

 \*\*Constants are NOT included in Big Oh, because Big Oh cares only about the *order* of the function, not the constants attatched to that order.

 ## Bubble Sort
 * A bubble sort moves through the list comparing each element to its neighbor, and swapping elements not in the proper order.
-The first pass moves the largest element to the end, and it makes repeated passes in order to move the next largest element to its place.
+The first pass moves the largest element to the end, and additional passes ar made in order to move the next largest elements into their respective place.
 * The number of comparisons will always be (n-1)^2 where n is the size of the list since each of the n-1 passes will involve n-1 comparisons.
 ### Best: Ascending order (sorted)
 * Since the number of comparisons is fixed, the best case scenario boils down to minimizing swaps, which is done if the list is already sorted.
 In this scenario 0 swaps are made.
 * The runtime complexity O(n^2).
 ### Worst: Descending order
-* Since the number of comparisons is fixed, the worst case scenario boils down to maximizing swaps, which is doen if the list is "anti-sorted", or placed in largest to smallest order.
-In this scenario (n^2-n)/2 swaps are made.
+* Since the number of comparisons is fixed, the worst case scenario boils down to maximizing swaps, which is done if the list is "anti-sorted", or placed in largest to smallest order.
+In this scenario, the largest element has to swap with all n-1 smaller elements after it, the second largest element has to swap will all n-2 smaller elements after it, and so on.
+Thus there are (n-1)+(n-2)+...+1 = (n^2-n)/2 total swaps required in this scenario.
 * The runtime complexity is O(n^2).

 ## Selection Sort
+* A selection sort selects the largest element not previously selected and moves that element to its proper position.
+A swap is always made, even if the element is already in place.
+* On the pth pass, it takes n-p comparisons to find the largest remaining element, after which a swap will always be made.
+Thus there are (n^2-n)/2 comparisons, and n-1 swaps since there are n-1 passes.
 ### Best and Worst: None
-* There is always only one swap per pass and n-1 passes on a list with n elements.
-This is because when the elements are swapped, one of the elements is being put in its correct position.
+* Since swaps and comparisons are constant, every case is equivalent!!
+Thus there are no best/worst cases.
-* The runtime complexity is n
+* Time complexity is O(n^2).

 ## Insertion Sort
+* An insertion sort looks through a list from left to right, determines the first point where the list ceases to be sorted, and moves the offending element until the previously searched section is sorted.
+* In a certain pass, if the mth element is the first unsorted element (from left to right), we have to make n-1-m comparisons to discover this.
+It would then take us at most n-m-1 swaps to move the mth element into its proper place.

-### Best: Ascending order
+### Best: Ascending order (sorted)
-* When the list of n elements is already sorted in ascending order, there are no swaps as n-1 passes happen.
+* To minimize the number of swaps and comparisons, we would want no element to be unsorted (the list would be sorted).
+This would result in n-1 comparisons, and 0 swaps.
-* The runtime complexity is one.
+* THe runtime complexity of this is O(n).
 ### Worst: Descending order
-* When the list of n elements is in descending order, the number of swaps grow quadratically when sorting.
-The term that grows the fastest is n^2.
+* To maximize the number of swaps and comparisons, we would want every element to be unsorted (the list would be in descending order).
+This would result in p comparisons on the pth pass, accompanied by p swaps, resulting in (n^2-n)/2 comparisons and (n^2-n)/2 swaps.
-* The runtime complexity is n^2.
+* The runtime complexity is O(n^2).

 # Song of the Week
 Words by F. R. David